anjavelickovic/MovieBookingRS2/README.md

 ### Administration
  Administration microservice permanently saves previous reservation data.
  This service communicates with Reservations microservice when User officialy confirm that he has finished online ticket booking.

- Database that is used for this microservice is MSSQL.
+ Database that is used for this microservice is *MSSQL*.

 ## Authors